 Applicants must satisfy the general admissions requirements for the University.
 For the baccalaureate program, a high school course in chemistry and biology is required and one additional year of science in the senior year is highly recommended.
-For the Associate degree program, a high school course in biology is required and chemistry and physics are recommended.
+For the Associate in Science degree program, a high school course in biology is required and chemistry is recommended.